sadat12323r5/COMP3601_2025_Group_4_Files_Upload/README.md

 ### Contact / Next steps

 For development details, tests, or to reproduce the demo, open the `Hardware/` and `Software/` folders.
-If you want, I can also:

-- add a short `CONTRIBUTING.md` or `BUILD.md` with step-by-step build/flash instructions
-- extract exact build commands from `Software/` and add them to this README

 ```mermaid
 flowchart TD